Battle of Tours: Battle (October 732)

-Preparations and manœuvre
+Preparations and maneuver

 By all accounts, the invading forces were caught off guard to discover a large force sitting directly in their path to Tours.
 Charles achieved the total surprise he had hoped for.
 He then chose not to attack but rather set up a defensive, phalanx-like formation.
 According to Arab sources, the Franks drew up in a large square, with hills and trees in their front to impede or break up Muslim cavalry charges.

 For one week, the two armies engaged in minor skirmishes while the Umayyads waited for their full strength to arrive.
-'Abd-al-Raḥmân, despite being a proven commander, had been outmanœuvred by allowing Charles to concentrate his forces and pick the field of battle.
+'Abd-al-Raḥmân, despite being a proven commander, had been outmaneuvered by allowing Charles to concentrate his forces and pick the field of battle.
 Furthermore, the Umayyads could not judge the size of Charles' army since he had used the forest to conceal his true numbers.

 Charles' infantry was his best hope for victory.
 Seasoned and battle-hardened, most of them had fought under him for years, some as far back as 717.
 In addition to his army, he also had levies of militia which had not seen significant military use except for gathering food and harassing the Muslim army.

 While many historians through the centuries have believed that the Franks were outnumbered at the onset of battle by at least two to one, some sources, such as the Mozarabic Chronicle of 754, contradict that assertion.

 Charles correctly assumed that 'Abd-al-Raḥmân would feel compelled to give battle, and move on and try to loot Tours.
 Neither side wanted to attack.
 Abd-al-Raḥmân felt he had to sack Tours, which meant he had to go through the Frankish army on the hill in front of him.
 Charles' decision to stay in the hills proved crucial, as it forced the Umayyad cavalry to charge uphill and through trees, diminishing their effectiveness.